 You can go ahead and modify the lines that read the addresses and writes it, to read from a data pipeline and write it to a database.
 It’s relatively easy, but beyond the scope of this simple demonstration.

-Let us know in comments below how this script worked for you or if you have a better solution.
+Let us know in comments below how this script to parse address in python worked for you or if you have a better solution.

 If you need professional help with scraping complex websites, contact us by filling up the form below.